Making A Difference From The Headwaters To The Chesapeake Bay

 If brook trout are identified in a stream, their protection becomes a priority, which influences the designated water and land usage in the area surrounding the stream.

-Since 2010, Jon Niles and the Susquehanna team have surveyed approximately 750 of the 6,000 stream segments in the PA Fish and Boat Commission’s Unassessed Waters Initiative.
+Since 2010, the Susquehanna team have surveyed approximately 750 of the 6,000 stream segments in the PA Fish and Boat Commission’s Unassessed Waters Initiative.

 Trout have been found in 47 percent of the 849 streams surveyed.
 Wild trout can only live in pristine, cool water that is free of excess sedimentation and sunlight.